 - mineral salt, to taste

 Heat griddle: Place the grill/griddle over the front and back burner.
-Heat the grill over medium – medium high heat.
-Using a silicon brush, coat the entire surface well with sesame oil.
+Heat the grill over medium – medium-high heat.
+Using a silicone brush, coat the entire surface well with sesame oil.

-Mix marinade: In a small bowl, mix together the tamari/soy sauce and sesame seeds, set aside.
+Mix marinade: In a small bowl, mix the tamari/soy sauce, rice wine vinegar, and pure maple syrup, set aside.

-Grill tofu & asparagus: Add tofu squares to half of the grill and the asparagus to the other (I put the tofu towards the front and the asparagus to the back).
-Cook 5 – 7 minutes.
-Spoon the marinade over top the tofu, just enough to give it color.
+Grill tofu & asparagus: Dip the tofu into the sauce and add tofu squares to half of the grill and the asparagus to the other (I put the tofu towards the front and the asparagus to the back).
+Cook 4 – 5 minutes.
+Spoon a little bit of the marinade over the top of the tofu.
 Add a little over the asparagus as well.
-Carefully flip the tofu and cook another 5 – 7 minutes, until golden brown on both sides.
+Carefully flip the tofu and cook another 5 minutes, until golden brown on both sides.
 Rotate the asparagus as needed to cook evenly.
-Once complete turn off the heat.
-Add a few slices of lemon to grill to give it a grilled look, it warms the lemon and makes the juices taste delicious!
+Once complete, turn off the heat.
+Add a few slices of lemon to the grill to give it a grilled look.
+It warms the lemon and makes the juices taste delicious!

-Cook cauliflower: Heat a large pan or skillet over medium, add cauliflower, minced ginger, garlic powder and a pinch of mineral salt.
-Mix and stir until just tender, about 5 minutes.
+Cook cauliflower: Heat a large pan or skillet over medium, add cauliflower, minced ginger, garlic powder, and a pinch of mineral salt.
+Mix and stir frequently until just tender, about 5 minutes.

-Serve with a little squeezed lemon and a few extra toasted sesame seeds over top.
+Assemble: Serve with a little squeezed lemon, an extra drizzle of sauce, and a few extra toasted sesame seeds over the top.
 Enjoy!

-I never press my tofu, I only blot it dry.
-The heat from the grill will remove most of the moisture making pressing unnecessary.
+I never press my tofu, and I only blot it dry.
+The heat from the grill will remove most of the moisture, making pressing unnecessary.

 I did a dry fry with the cauliflower.
 Feel free to add 1 teaspoon of oil to the pan while heating.